geminimvp/activerecord-multi-tenant/README.md

 end
 ```

+## Testing
+The test suite is designed to run against a docker cluster representing a citus cluster.
+To start it, run
+`docker-compose up -d`

+If you receive an error about the format of the docker-compose.yml file, verify that your docker install
+is up to date.

 ## Frequently Asked Questions

 * **What if I have a table that doesn't relate to my tenant?** (e.g. templates that are the same in every account)